 Nothing!
 Okay, that's not entirely true.
 Part of your tuition goes into the Educational Opportunity Fund (EOF).
 This fund is allocated to various organizations and facilities, and the Tutoring Center is one of them.
 So essentially, by enrolling at K-State, you are paying for the tutoring.
 The good news is that tutoring won't cost any additional fees.

 Any K-State student can get tutoring from the Holtz Hall Tutoring Center.
 The only conditions are that we have a tutor in the subject you are requesting and that the tutor is available when you are available.
 If we don't have a tutor in a subject you request, we will do our best to find one.

 How do I get a tutor?

-Tutoring request forms are available online or can be picked up in 101 Holton Hall.
-The request form should be turned in at 101 Holton Hall.
+Tutoring requests can be completed on online.
+Visit the Holtz Hall Tutoring Center homepage and click "Request a Tutor."
+After submitting the form, a tutor will reach out to your K-State email about your request.
 Since the application process can take up to a week, don't wait until right before an exam to apply.
 In fact, the earlier in the semester you apply for a tutor, the more likely you will be to get one.